 In short, the Conversation on the Liberal Arts is a hospitable place for dialogue across what are too often boundaries in higher education—dialogue about the shared challenges, and especially the shared promise, of liberal arts education.
 We hope you'll join us!

-*Registration includes all meals Friday dinner through Saturday lunch, as well as shuttle service between select hotels and the Westmont campus.
+Conversation registration includes all meals Thursday dinner through Saturday lunch, as well as shuttle service between select hotels and the Westmont campus.
 Praxis workshop registration includes breakfast and lunch Wednesday.
 Shuttle service is not available for the workshop.

 The Santa Barbara Airport is just 20 minutes from campus, and 15 minutes from waterfront hotels.
 Rental car and taxi services are conveniently located on site.
 Los Angeles International Airport is a 75-minute drive from Santa Barbara; from there, the Santa Barbara Airbus ($50) takes you directly to the complex of waterfront hotels that will be served by our campus shuttle.
 Amtrak is not cheaper or more convenient (requiring a shuttle to and from LA Union Station), but provides spectacular views of the LA basin and Pacific coastline.

 Driving directions to campus may be found here.
 A map of campus may be found here.
 Parking at Westmont is free and no permit is necessary.
 Please park in the Kerr Student Center Parking Lot (P1 on map).
 To get there, enter upper campus and make an immediate left into the lot.
 Registration will be outside Kerrwood Hall (#21 on campus map).